abapPM/abapPM/README.md

 # apm

-apm is a website, registry, and package manager for ABAP applications and modules.
+apm is a *website*, *registry*, and *package manager* for ABAP applications and modules.

 This repository contains the source code of the package manager.

-You can find the website at https://abappm.com.
+You can find the website at https://abappm.com and the registry at https://registry.abappm.com.

 The goal of this project is to become THE package manager that ABAP developers around the world can't live without.